Árdal, P.S. (1966) Passion and Value in Hume’s ‘Treatise’, Edinburgh: Edinburgh University Press.

 Forbes, D. (1975) Hume’s Philosophical Politics, Cambridge: Cambridge University Press.

 (A mine of information about the complex background of Hume’s political philosophy.)

 Gaskin, J.C.A.
 (1978) Hume’s Philosophy of Religion, New York: Macmillan.

-(A standard and comprehensive work on Hume’s philosophical views concerning religion.)
+(The standard work on Hume’s views on religion.)

-(Supplementary updates, by W.E.
-Morris, are published regularly in Hume Studies, published by The Hume Society.)
+(Supplementary updates are published in Hume Studies, the journal of The Hume Society.)

 (A valuable bibliography.)